makiftutuncu/e/README.md

   new Exception("causing-exception"), // cause
   data                                // data
 );

+// You can use `data(String key, String value)` method for simpler usage of setting data E error4 = error3.data("foo", "bar")

 // An example method that can fail with an error public int divide(int i, int j) {